Health and Safety Policy

 All activities are risk-benefit assessed on a regular basis.
 Esther Gooch (Managing Director) holds the Forest Schools Level 3 award from the OCN.
 She holds a Mountain Leader Summer Certificate and is a member of the MTA.
 Esther Gooch also holds a primary teaching qualification, and a Post Graduate Certificate in Inclusive Education.

 All staff have a Food Hygiene Level 2 Certificate accredited to UK standards.
-All staff have completed Child Protection Training provided by the NSPCC.
+All staff have completed Safeguarding Children online training module.

 All members of staff have a current outdoor First Aid Certificate and have an appropriate outdoor first aid kit on site at all times.